MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-mlops.md

 ### Ethics

 Ethics plays an instrumental role in the design of an AI solution.
 If ethical principles aren't implemented, trained models can exhibit the same bias present in the data they were trained on.
-This issue can result in the project being discontinued and more importantly, it can risk the organization's reputation.
+This issue can result in the project being discontinued and, more importantly, it can risk the organization's reputation.

 To ensure that the key ethical principles that the company stands for are implemented across projects, a list of these principles, along with ways to validate them from a technical perspective during the testing phase, should be provided.
 Use the machine learning features in Azure Machine Learning to learn what responsible machine learning is and ways you can put it into practice.

 ### Summary

-An AI factory relies on building repeatable processes and reusable assets that can help an organization efficiently scale from tens of use cases to thousands of use cases.
+A successful AI factory relies on repeatable processes and reusable assets to help the organization efficiently scale from tens of use cases to thousands of use cases.

 The following figure summarizes key elements of an AI factory:

 :::image type="content" source="media/ai-factory-summary.png" border="false" alt-text="Diagram of the key elements of an AI factory.":::

 Not every organization's machine learning operations requirements are the same.
-The machine learning operations architecture for a large multinational enterprise is unlikely to fit a small startup.
-Organizations start small and build up as their maturity, model catalog, and experience grows.
+The machine learning operations architecture of a large, multinational enterprise probably won't be the same as a small startup's infrastructure.
+Organizations typically begin small and build up as their maturity, model catalog, and experience grows.

 ## Next steps